EDI-Systems/M7M01_Eukaron/README.md

 ### Prerequisites

 &ensp;&ensp;&ensp;&ensp;You need to choose a hardware platform listed above to run the tests.
 This general-purpose OS focuses on high-performance MCU and CPUs and do not concentrate on lower-end MCUs or legacy MPUs.
 Do not use QEMU simulator to test the projects because they do not behave correctly in many scenarios.

+&ensp;&ensp;&ensp;&ensp;If you do not have a standalone software platform, you can also use VMMs such as VMware and Virtual Box to try out the x86-64 ISO image.

-Other platform supports should be simple to implement, however they are not scheduled yet.
-For Cortex-M or 16-bit microcontrollers, go [M5P1_MuProkaron](https://github.com/EDI-Systems/M5P1_MuProkaron) _Real-Time Kernel_ instead; M5P1 supports some Cortex-Ms and Cortex-Rs as well, though without protection support.
+&ensp;&ensp;&ensp;&ensp;Other platform supports should be simple to implement, however they are not scheduled yet.
+For Cortex-M or 16-bit microcontrollers, go [M5P1_MuProkaron](https://github.com/EDI-Systems/M5P1_MuProkaron) _Real-Time Kernel_ instead; M5P1 supports all Cortex-Ms and some Cortex-Rs, though without memory protection support.

 ### Compilation
 **For MCUs**